Betta: from ikan betah, the vernacular Malay for species of this genus.

 coccina: from the Latin coccinus, meaning scarlet, in reference to the red body colour.

-The dense canopy of branches above means very little light penetrates the surface of such environments, and riparian vegetation also tends to grow thickly.
+A stenotopic inhabitant of peat swamp forests and associated streams.
+The dense canopy of branches above means very little light penetrates the surface of such environments, although they are increasingly disturbed by human activity.

 Maximum Standard Length